xolox/vim-notes/README.md

 This command will fail when changes have been made to the current buffer, unless you use `:Note!` which discards any changes.

+When you are using multiple directories to store your notes and you run `:Note` while editing an existing note, a new note will inherit the directory of the note from which you started.
+Otherwise the note is created in the first directory in `g:notes_directories`.

 *This command supports tab completion:* If you complete one word, all existing notes containing the given word somewhere in their title are suggested.
 If you type more than one word separated by spaces, the plug-in will complete only the missing words so that the resulting command line contains the complete note title and nothing more.

 ### The `:NoteFromSelectedText` command

 Start a new note in the current window with the selected text as the title of the note.
 The name of this command isn't very well suited to daily use, that's because it's intended to be executed from a mapping.
 The default mapping for this command is `\en` (the backslash is actually the character defined by the [mapleader] [mapleader] variable).

+When you are using multiple directories to store your notes and you run `:NoteFromSelectedText` while editing an existing note, the new note will inherit the directory of the note from which it was created.

 ### The `:SplitNoteFromSelectedText` command